Zenderg/hookah-db/docs/testing.md

 ### Example File Types

-- **Brand List Page**: HTML showing the list of all tobacco brands
+- **Brand List Page (Initial Load)**: HTML showing the first batch of brands from the listing page
+- **Brand List Page (Subsequent Loads)**: HTML showing additional brands loaded via pagination or infinite scroll (if available)
-- **Brand Detail Page**: HTML for a specific brand with product links
+- **Brand Detail Page (Initial Load)**: HTML for a specific brand with initial product links
+- **Brand Detail Page (Subsequent Loads)**: HTML showing additional products loaded via pagination or infinite scroll (if available)
 - **Product Detail Page**: HTML for a specific tobacco product

 ### Maintaining Examples

 - Update examples when the source website structure changes significantly
-- Add new examples when new page types are introduced
+- Add new examples when new page types or loading patterns are introduced
 - Remove outdated examples when corresponding pages are removed from the source
+- For dynamic loading scenarios, maintain multiple examples showing different states of loading

 ## Test Categories